 Interest earned on investments consists of restricted and unrestricted investment earnings, any associated premium or discounts, and any realized gains or losses on the investments.
 Also included in total investment income is the change in the fair value of investments as of the end of the reporting period.
-The Authority recognized total investment gain of \$27.5 million in 2023 and investment loss of \$7.2 million in 2022, excluding the net change in fair value of derivative instruments.
-Restricted interest earned on investments was \$1.9 million in 2023 and \$0.4 million in 2022 and is restricted by the Bond Resolutions or by other externally imposed restrictions.
+The Authority recognized a total investment gain of \$27.9 million in 2024 and investment gain of \$27.5 million in 2023, excluding the net change in fair value of derivative instruments.
+Restricted interest earned on investments was \$2.2 million in 2024 and \$1.9 million in 2023 and is restricted by the Bond Resolutions or by other externally imposed restrictions.
 Unrestricted investment income may be earned within restricted investment accounts as long as those accounts are fully funded by year-end, as required by the Bond Resolutions.